 Furthermore, enabling just-in-time (JIT) user creation allows PubSub+ Cloud user accounts to be automatically created when arriving at an organization's subdomain.
 If a user is successfully authenticated and role assigned (based on the role-mapping configuration), their account will be automatically created, and they can start using PubSub+ Cloud immediately, without needing an Administrator to invite them.

-To learn more about this feature, refer to Role Management.
+To learn more about this feature, refer to Group Management.

 Event Broker Version 9.9 Available in PubSub+ Cloud for Google Cloud Regions and Kubernetes-Based Deployments